Assembling your view…

 Chennai vs Pune in 2026: cost index 112 vs 108, rent ₹18,000 vs ₹18,000, income ₹5,80,000 vs ₹6,20,000, QoL 55 vs 53.

-On quality of life, Chennai leads with a composite score of 55/100 — reflecting its safety (62), healthcare (85), and walkability (50) metrics.
+On quality of life, Chennai scores a composite score of 55/100 — reflecting its safety (62), healthcare (85), and walkability (50) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and India is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.